-Our services meet or exceed the standards set by the Care Quality Commission, the Care Inspectorate Wales (Cymru) and The Regulation and Quality Improvement Authority (Northern Ireland).
+Our services work within the standards set by the Care Quality Commission, the Care Inspectorate Wales (Cymru) and The Regulation and Quality Improvement Authority (Northern Ireland).

 We also have our own quality standards, What Matters Most, which help us support people with a learning disability A learning disability is to do with the way someone's brain works.
 It makes it harder for someone to learn, understand or do things. in the best possible way.
 These standards have been developed to cover the things that people have told us are important to them.

 How to get the support you need

 Contact the Learning Disability Helpline for advice and information about what support we can offer you.

 Or why not take a look at our online community A community is the people and places in an area. ?
 This is space for parents and family carers of people with a learning disability to share experiences, advice and support.